-Neurologists at Hospital for Special Surgery are board-certified with subspecialty training in neurophysiology, neuromuscular disease, and movement disorders.
-All physicians have appointments in the Department of Neurology at the NewYork-Presbyterian Hospital/Weill Cornell Medical College.
-We provide a weekly Muscular Dystrophy Association (MDA) sponsored clinic providing multidisciplinary care for patients with neuromuscular disorders.
+Neurologists at HSS are board certified with subspecialty training in neurophysiology, neuromuscular disease, and movement disorders.
+All physicians have appointments in the Department of Neurology at NewYork-Presbyterian Hospital/Weill Cornell Medical College.
+We provide a weekly Muscular Dystrophy Association (MDA) and ALS Association (ALSA) sponsored clinic providing multidisciplinary care for patients with neuromuscular disorders.

 Our neurophysiology laboratory provides inpatient and outpatient EMG, EEG and Evoked Potential testing to HSS patients as well as to patients referred by other physicians.
 We also have an extensive program devoted to monitoring of the spinal cord and nerves during surgery at HSS.

 At HSS Neurology we provide infusions in our new outpatient Infusion Therapy Center, featuring semi-private areas in a quiet, comfortable environment.
 This bright, state-of-the-art center is flooded with natural light and enables patients to receive treatment in a pleasant and warm environment while overlooking the East River.
 Neurologic therapies such as Intravenous Immune Globulin (IVIG) therapy, intravenous hydration, Radicava (Edaravone), and Soliris (Eculizumab) are offered in the infusion suite in a safe, carefully monitored setting.